Computation of Hecke eigenvalues (mod $p$) via quaternions: Introduction

 We remark that a similar computation has been performed by Pizer in \cite{Piz1}.
 This has since been applied in, for example, \cite{MR2175121} and \cite{MR1863287}.
 Pizer was interested in computing the subspace of cusp forms on $\Gamma_0(N)$ generated by theta series, and the Hecke operators on this subspace.
 The algorithm involves computing certain Brandt matrix series.
 The main difference between our approach and Pizer's is that we incorporate level $N$ structure through coset representatives of $\mathcal O_\ell^\times (N) \backslash \mathcal O_\ell^\times \cong \mathrm{GL}_2(\mathbb Z / \ell^{v_\ell(N)} \mathbb Z)$.
 See also \cite{MR2193808} and \cite{MR2291849} for a similar approach in the context of Hilbert modular forms (the corresponding description of Hilbert modular forms on the quaternion side is more involved than for modular forms).
 Pizer instead works with orders of level $N$, which allows them to work purely with the quaternion algebras, without having to write down explicit isomorphisms of the form $\mathcal O_\ell \cong \mathrm{M}_2(\mathbb Z_\ell)$, something that we must do (see Section 3).
 On the other hand, the use of matrices perhaps makes the contribution from the level structure more visible.
 The tradeoff is then between computing these isomorphisms with the Hensel-like argument involved, and computing orders of level $N$.
 A related point of difference is that in Pizer's argument one must compute the left ideal classes of an order of level $N$, whereas we only need to compute these for our maximal order $\mathcal O$, because our level structure is already captured in $\mathcal O_\ell^\times (N) \backslash \mathcal O_\ell^\times \cong \mathrm{GL}_2(\mathbb Z / \ell^{v_\ell(N)} \mathbb Z)$, which is very concrete.
 Because a maximal order has minimal discriminant, the corresponding Minkowski bound is lower, and so the computation of these ideal classes in our case may be (somewhat) faster.

-The author would like to thank his M.Phil. supervisors, Alex Ghitza and Chenyan Wu, for their many helpful comments, and especially Alex for his careful reading of the script and valuable corrections and suggestions.
+The author would like to thank his M.Phil. supervisors, Alex Ghitza and Chenyan Wu, for their careful reading of the script, and their valuable corrections and suggestions.
 Writing of this paper was partially supported by the University of Melbourne Robert George Williams Scholarship, as well as the Australian Government Research Training Program Scholarship.